top of page

 They are asking themselves quieter, harder questions:

-"How can you still obtain MD Anderson–level expertise without travelling?"
+• "How can you still obtain MD Anderson–level expertise without traveling?"

 For many cancers, especially advanced or borderline cases, timing matters as much as treatment choice.
 Starting down one path can quietly eliminate others.
 This is why the idea of a second opinion from a top institution carries such gravity—and why hesitation is so common.